eracoding/f3set_mobile_app/README.md

 A: Yes!
 After initial installation, the app works completely offline.
 No internet required for video analysis.

 **Q: What video formats are supported?**
-A: MP4, MOV, AVI, and MKV formats up to 500MB.
+A: MP4, MOV, AVI, and MKV formats.
 1080p resolution recommended for best results.

 ---